ONSdigital/accessible-xlsx/README.md

 # Accessible XLSX

-This library enables the creation of accessible XLSX spreadsheets compatible with [Analysis Function best practice guidance](https://analysisfunction.civilservice.gov.uk/policy-store/releasing-statistics-in-spreadsheets/), and can be used in a web browser and in Node.js applications.
+This library enables the creation of accessible XLSX spreadsheets compatible with [Analysis Function best practice guidance](https://analysisfunction.civilservice.gov.uk/policy-store/releasing-statistics-in-spreadsheets/).
+It can be used in client-side JavaScript and in Node.js.

 Spreadsheets generated with this library should pass all of the tests in our [XLSX Accessibility Checker](https://onsdigital.github.io/xlsx-accessibility-checker/) tool.